Where face masks are recommended

 - enclosed spaces with poor ventilation

-- close contact settings, such as face-to-face conversations.
+- during close contact situations, such as face-to-face conversations.

-Some places, such as workplaces, special events or marae, may still ask you to wear a face mask as a condition of entry.
+Some places may still ask you to wear a face mask.
 This is their decision and no longer a government requirement.

 Video: Supporting those unable to wear face masks